adct-the-experimenter/timeline-track-editor/README.md

 # How to Use:

 This section is a work in progress.
-It will be updated weekly.
+It will be updated as needed.

 Set parameters for window and tracks in the parameters.h file.
+Make sure to use make to update executable after editing parameters.

 Add a track by initializing it in the main frame of the application and then use timeline window function TimelineWindow::AddTrack.